uxff/daily-attendance/README.md

 # daily-attendance
-a Daily Attendance app writen by go, use beego and bootstrap frame work. support wechat OA accounts.
+a Daily Attendance app writen by go, use beego and bootstrap framework. support wechat OA accounts.

 # Requirement